Organization Design: Designing Trust-Attracting Organizations Development

 - Managers who know what to do, when and why

-- Employees who can focus on the work and doing their best
+- Employees who can focus on the work by doing their best

 - Faster reactions to change, thanks to a workforce that know their jobs and how they can add value